 A provincial guide to accessibility laws in Canada

 More and more, we rely on the online world to navigate our day-to-day lives.
-Websites and web content should be accessible to all Canadians, which is why federal and provincial governments are working towards providing more comprehensive accessibility standards, so no Canadian is left behind.
+It’s essential that insurance agents’ websites and web content are accessible to all Canadians, which is why federal and provincial governments are working towards providing more comprehensive accessibility standards, so no Canadian is left behind.

 The Accessible Canada Act